 Once you have decided upon a major, you will see your major advisor to track your progress in your major area of study.
-Your departmental advisor has a strong background in the curriculum of your major and a clear understanding of what courses should be planned with others to best serve your interests and needs.
-It is crucial to get involved in your major department advising system as soon as you know what you want your major to be.
-Your CLAS advisor can provide you with contact information for that advisor.
+Your major advisor has a strong background in the curriculum of your major and a clear understanding of what courses should be planned with others to best serve your interests and needs.
+You should contact your major advisor as soon as you know what you want your major to be.
+Your college advisor (see above) can provide you with contact information for your major advisor.

 Should you find you are interested in a minor area of study or a certificate, your college advisor can refer you to the advisor you can contact for more information.

-You should see your CLAS advisor regularly for help in tracking your progress toward meeting university and college requirements related to core competencies, distributive studies, Bachelor of Arts or Science, and upper-division, residency and transfer hours.
-If you need help understanding your Degree Progress Report or audit, your college advisor can assist you.
+You should see your college advisor regularly for help in tracking your progress toward meeting university and college requirements related to core competencies, distributive studies, Bachelor of Arts or Bachelor of Science, and upper-division, residency and transfer hours.
+If you need help understanding your Academic Requirements Report or audit, your college advisor can assist you.

-The college also provides information and assistance for CLAS students who are experiencing academic difficulties or who are on academic probation or dismissal.
+The college advisor also provides information and assistance for students who are experiencing academic difficulties or who are on academic probation or dismissal.

 To prepare, take time to explore some course descriptions and make some tentative choices we can discuss.
 It is perfectly acceptable to not know exactly what you should take and in what order, but our time together will be more productive if you can tell us what types of courses interest you.
 If you have fewer than 40 earned hours, most of your selections will probably need to be from the part of the undergraduate catalog dealing with general education requirements.
 (Use the navigation on the left to find "General Education Requirements.")

-It is a good idea to create and print a wish list for the following semester.
-If you are not sure how to create a wish list, consult the training tools page at http://www.niu.edu/myniutraining/training/student_training.shtml.
+It is a good idea to create and print a plan for the following semester.
+If you are not sure how to create a plan, consult the training tools page at http://www.niu.edu/myniutraining/training/student_training.shtml.
 If you cannot create a wish list in MyNIU, at least write down what classes you are interested in taking during the following semester.

 NIU has a variety of resources to assist students in study skills.
 Please see our online resources for various study tips through ACCESS: http://www.niu.edu/access.
 These resources include, but are not limited to, managing time, tutoring resources, study groups and supplemental instruction.